-When they graduated from Somerville College both Vera and Winifred joined the League of Nations Union (LNU).
-This was one of many societies anxious to support 'some sort of international authority,' as Leonard Woolf described it, 'in order to settle international disputes...and so help to keep the peace."
-The international authority was the League of Nations (note the difference in name), which came into being in 1919 at the Paris Peace Conference, with a covenant of principles including collective security, arbitration of international disputes, reduction of armaments and open diplomacy.
-The idea of its founders was that the 'old diplomacy' of secret treaties and power struggles that seemed to have led to the First World War should give way to open diplomacy in which agreements would be accountable to democratic societies.
-The League of Nations was a focus of hope in the early 1920s but the exclusion of Germany from membership and the unwillingness of America to ratify its covenant meant that it was flawed from the beginning.
-The League of Nations Union was therefore a promotional organisation contributing to the League of Nations and working on its behalf.
-It was one of the largest and most active voluntary associations, with millions of Britons joining it, until its demise in the late 1930s.
-It relied on subscriptions and donations, and, for the most part, used unpaid speakers.
+When they graduated from Somerville College both Vera and Winifred joined the League of Nations Union, formed in 1918 in the United Kingdom.
+This was one of many societies that were anxious to support some sort of international authority which would settle international disputes and help to prevent war.
+The international authority was the League of Nations (note the difference in name), an organisation of many countries, formed in 1919 at the Paris Peace Conference.
+The chief aimsthe covenant-of the League, were to settle international disputes by arbitration, reduce armaments and to maintain world peace.
+The idea of its founders was also to end the practice of secret agreements and power struggles between countries, which seemed to have led to the First World War.
+Instead, there should be open diplomacy, negotiations among countries.
+The League was a focus of hope in the 1920s but the exclusion of Germany from membership and the unwillingness of America to sign up to the aims of the League made it difficult for the League to succeed.

+The League of Nations Union promoted the aims of the League of Nations and worked on its behalf.
+Vera and Winifred began lecturing throughout the country on behalf of the League of Nations Union.
+Millions of Britons joined the League of Nations Union until it ended in the 1930s.
+It relied on subscriptions and donations and mostly used unpaid speakers.